Will-McBurney/cs4730-sp24-uva.github.io/quests.md

 * Game pitch - Two to three sentences describing your game (you can reuse old text for this from previous assignments)
 * How to play - What do we need to know in order to play the game?
 Controls?
 Setup?
 Anything and everything you think we need.
 * Amount/type of content available - Explain how many levels, what major features are available, etc, basically so we don’t miss anything you created
-* Playtesting report - Explain exactly what happened when you had others test your game; note you MUST have people other than CS 4730 students playtest your game!
 * Lessons learned - What did you learn about game development through this process?

 # Team Game Physical Prototype